 Tzatziki or Cacik, cucumber yogurt sauce

 Saving Money on Cucumber Yogurt Sauce:

-Cucumbers do go on sale now and then and generally keep pretty well for a week or two, especially if they are waxed.
+Cucumbers: Cucumbers go on sale now and then and generally keep pretty well for a week or two, especially if they are waxed.
 Pick up extra when you see the sales and use them more frequently.
-When you put cucumbers in the fridge, they’ll keep longer if they don’t sit in condensation, especially when they’re in a plastic bag.
-After they cool off, just turn the bag inside out.
-If they’re in a drawer, try to make sure they’re not sitting in the grooves on the bottom of the drawer.
+Cucumbers will last longer in the fridge if they don’t sit in condensation.
+If they’re in a drawer, ensure they’re not sitting in the grooves.
 Move them so they’re at right angles and they’ll last a little longer.
+Other steps to take to extend the life of cucumbers:

+Tzatziki or Cacik, cucumber yogurt sauce